Fare-Dash-NYC/Fare-Dash/Press-Release.md

 ## Problem
 Police officers are hiding in train stations, to get people who cannot afford the $2.75 fee.
-They’re preying on black youth, using that as an excuse to stop and frisk and to fill their monthly quotas.
+They’re preying on black youth, using that as an excuse to stop and frisk so they can fill their monthly quotas.

 ## Solution